Dodgers vs. Braves Player Props Betting Odds

 MLB Props Today: Atlanta Braves

-- The Braves will hand the ball to Spencer Strider (15-4) for his 27th start of the season.
+- Max Fried (5-1) will take the mound for the Braves, his 11th start of the season.

-- Strider will look to finish five or more innings for the fourth start in a row.
+- Fried will look to finish five or more innings for the fourth start in a row.

-- In 26 appearances this season, he has finished six without allowing an earned run.
+- He has four appearances with no earned runs allowed in 10 chances this season.

 |Opponent